n00bmaster68/video_downloader/README.md

 ## ✨ Usage
 - Run `python app.py` in your termimal or command prompt
-![[Image description text]](images_for_readme/Screenshot%202024-04-28%20112933.png)
+![[Starting UI]](images_for_readme/Screenshot%202024-04-28%20112933.png)

 ### 🔹 Download a video
 1. Get your video url first, example: https://www.youtube.com/watch?v=C6SsborFYJw

-2.
+2. Then put it in input url entry
+3. Select your desired resolution and remember choose type as video
+4. Click download, choose folder to save, and wait
+![[Demo UI: downloading video]](images_for_readme/Screenshot%202024-04-28%20114203.png)

-### 🔹 Download a playlist
+### 🔹 Download only audio of video
-1. Run the script using the command `python playlist.py` in your terminal or command prompt.
-2. Enter the playlist URL when prompted.
+1. Get your video url first, example: https://www.youtube.com/watch?v=C6SsborFYJw
+2. Then put it in input url entry
+3. Select your desired resolution and remember choose type as audio
+4. Click download, choose folder to save, and wait
+![[Demo UI: downloading video audio]](images_for_readme/Screenshot%202024-04-28%20114426.png)

+### 🔹 Show information of video
+1. Get your video url first, example: https://www.youtube.com/watch?v=C6SsborFYJw
+2. Then put it in input url entry
+3. Click "show info"
+![[Demo UI: show information of video]](images_for_readme/Screenshot%202024-04-28%20114652.png)

 ## 📤 Output
-- Downloaded videos will be stored in the 'Youtube_Videos' folder in the script's directory.
+- Downloaded videos/audios will be stored in the chosen folders.
-- The script will remove successfully downloaded video URLs from the `urls.txt` file.
-- If an error occurs during the download, the script will print an error message and continue to the next video.
+- If an error occurs during the download, the script will print an error message.

-## 🖊️ Note
-- If the 'Youtube_Videos' folder does not exist, the script will create it.
-- The script prioritizes downloading videos in the following resolutions: 720p, 480p, and 360p with audio.
-- If a video cannot be downloaded due to an error, the error message will be displayed, and the script will proceed to the next video.

 ## ⚠️ Disclaimer
 This script is for educational and personal use only.
 Respect the intellectual property rights of the content creators and adhere to YouTube's terms of service.